The IoT offers endless possibilities for optimising business, improving health and safety, saving time and money, and making life better.

 How are IoT gateways different from routers?

-Industrial IoT gateways also offer more industrial interfaces than routers including RS485, RS232, USB, I2C, SPI, or digital GPIOs for communications between field devices.
+- Industrial IoT gateways also offer more industrial interfaces than routers, including RS485, RS232, USB, I2C, SPI, or digital GPIOs for communications between field devices.

-What’s more, physical IoT gateways are designed for challenging industrial environments.
+Physical IoT gateways are designed for challenging industrial environments.

 With rugged housing and long-life components, they can endure the most demanding environments, including extremes of temperature, vibration, and humidity.